AnkitChemjong/AnkitChemjong/README.md

 - 📫 How to reach me **npp.rasik@gmail.com**

-- 📄 Know about my experiences [file:///C:/Users/Advance/Downloads/ANKIT-CHEMJONG-CV.pdf](file:///C:/Users/Advance/Downloads/ANKIT-CHEMJONG-CV.pdf)
+- 📄 Know about my experiences from LinkedIn and Github

 <h3 align="left">Connect with me:</h3>
 <p align="left">